HoseinRanjbar/Crowd-Counting-and-Localization/README.md

 **checkpoints_dir** : Address to save the checkpoint

-**frozen_weights** : Path to the pretrained model.
-If set, only the mask head will be trained
+**frozen_weights** : Path to the pre-trained model.
+If set, only the mask head will be trained.
 ## Test

 A trained model on the MALL_DATASET, SHTechPartA&B, and JHU-CROWD++ datasets is available in the './weights' directory.
 To predict the locations of individuals in test images, please run the following commands: